EDVC-Python-Assignments/CIS3301-CODE-7-Temperature-Conversion-with-Functions/README.md

     - 26C < Temperature <= 35C  - Return a **random** item from **hot_weather_clothing**
 ## User Prompts

 In this program you can code any use prompts.
-However all the outputs (print outs) to the user must be inside the following if statement:
+However all the outputs to the user must be inside the following if statement:

 `if __name__ == "__main__":`

-Make sure you code your assignment in the file "code_1.py" and that you implement your code inside the respective functions.
+Make sure you code your assignment in the file "code_7.py" and that you implement your code inside the respective functions.